Human Factors Psychology Degree and Career Guide

 Cornell University

-Cornell University’s College of Human Ecology offers a PhD program in Human Behavior and Design with a concentration in Human Factors and Ergonomics.
+Cornell University’s College of Human Ecology offers a Doctor of Philosophy (PhD) program in Human Behavior and Design with a concentration in Human Factors and Ergonomics.
 The program is multidisciplinary, bringing together both social sciences and design.
 Subjects range from products to buildings that promote safe, healthy, and sustainable lifestyles and design.
 Potential students who are interested in teaching and academia should apply to this scientifically- and creatively-focused program.
 Those with prior experience in social science, design, or engineering are especially encouraged to apply.
 Applications should include a statement of purpose, three letters of recommendation, official transcripts, a writing sample, a resume or CV, and GRE scores.
 TOEFL scores are also required for international students.
-Consisting of 38 to 59 credits plus a dissertation, the program requires students to maintain a minimum grade of B- in major courses.
+Consisting of 73 to 97 credits including a dissertation, the program requires students to maintain a minimum grade of B- in major courses.

 University of Central Florida

-The University of Central Florida (UFC)’s Psychology Department offers a PhD in Human Factors and Cognitive Psychology (HFC) that is accredited by the Human Factors and Ergonomics Society.
+The University of Central Florida’s (UFC) Psychology Department offers a Doctor of Philosophy (PhD) in Human Factors and Cognitive Psychology (HFC) that is accredited by the Human Factors and Ergonomics Society.
 Potential applicants should have either a baccalaureate or master’s degree in psychology or a related field.
 Students will learn how to design, conduct, and apply human factors research to professional settings using a scientist-practitioner model.
 They will be trained in statistical procedures, experimental design, computer techniques, and research methodologies.
-Concentration areas include Human-Computer Interaction, Human-Machine Environment Interface, Human Performance, Human Factors in Simulation and Training, or other areas of interest (with the authorization of an adviser).
-A dissertation is required in addition to coursework completion, and the program takes four to five years of full-time study and a minimum of 74 semester hours to complete for baccalaureate students and three to four years full time and a minimum of 60 semester hours for master’s-level students.
+Students have the opportunity for lab- and course-based training through a Cognitive Neuroscience concentration.
+A dissertation is required in addition to coursework completion, and the program takes four to five years of full-time study and a minimum of 74 semester hours to complete for baccalaureate students and three to four years full-time and a minimum of 60 semester hours for master’s-level students.
 Coursework includes Human Factors, Sensation and Perception, Visual Performance, Human Cognition and Learning, and Physiological Psychology, along with a first-year research project and a dissertation.

 North Carolina State University

-North Carolina State University’s (NC State) Department of Psychology offers a PhD program in Human Factors and Applied Cognition (previously Human Factors and Ergonomics) that is accredited by the Human Factors and Ergonomics Society.
+North Carolina State University’s (NC State) Department of Psychology offers a Doctor of Philosophy (PhD) program in Human Factors and Applied Cognition that is accredited by the Human Factors and Ergonomics Society.
 The program emphasizes a close relationship between students and faculty through research training and apprenticeship relationships.
 Only 30 students are usually enrolled at one time in the program, which follows a scientist-practitioner model.
 Students choose from several cognitive and perceptual concentrations to focus on for their degree, and they draw upon the knowledge of both the Departments of Psychology and Industrial and Systems Engineering (ISE).
 Prospective students should have a bachelor’s or a master’s degree, and while a degree in psychology is not required, any prior coursework in the subject will be beneficial.
 Admission is competitive and GRE scores and letters of recommendation are considered, as well as previous research experience.
 Skills such as computer programming, electronics knowledge, wood- or metal-working skills, and design experience will also be considered by faculty for admission.
-A total of 72 hours of graduate study are required for the PhD program; with a prior master’s degree, at least 54 hours of PhD study are required.
+A total of 72 hours of graduate study are required for the PhD program, while master’s degree holders need at least 54 hours of PhD study.

 Online and Hybrid Programs